What else might guys want to know about HIV testing?

 Should I test for STIs when I test for HIV?

 Yes you should, and you probably want to!
 You can ask for these tests at the same time as your HIV test.
 This is especially important because STIs can seriously increase the chance of HIV transmission.
 Just know that while it is possible to get an anonymous HIV test, your STI tests will be done nominally, so they are linked to your personal information.

 Check out our other STIs page if you’re having symptoms or wondering about getting tested for them.
 Make sure you tell your doctor what kind of sex you got into, whether you used condoms or if you or your partner are on PrEP or have an undetectable viral load, and whether you have any symptoms.

 Does getting tested cost money?

 HIV testing is available in Ontario as a part of healthcare.
 For people who have an OHIP card, they can access these tests without paying.
 If you do not have health insurance, you can get an anonymous HIV test in Ontario without health insurance or personal information.
-Find somewhere in your area to get tested at this website or by calling the AIDS and Sexual Health Info Line at 1-800-668-2437.
+Find somewhere in your area to get tested at this website or by calling the Sexual Health Infoline Ontario at 1-800-668-2437.

 Can HIV tests give you incorrect results?